-Let’s face it, Summer 2020 is going to go down in history!
-It’s unlikely many of us will be able to leave the country so we’ve put together a STAY-cation series to help you find the best places in the UK to get away for some kind of break this summer.
+Since the pandemic, rather than taking our travels abroad, many of us have been appreciating what the UK has to offer.
+So we’ve put together a STAY-cation series to help you find the best places in the UK to get away for some kind of break this year.

 Type of Staycation: City break/Sightseeing